M-Sanches/M-Sanches/README.md

 - 👦 I'm Matheus Sanches ! it's nice to be here;
-- 🚀 I'm interested in Web developer; data science and software engineer;
+- 🚀 I'm interested in data science and Artificial Intelligence;
 - 🦾 Career transition - from economy/acconting to Technology;
 - 📚 I love to learning new things; challanges and teach;
 - 🦅 " How long are you going to wait before you demand the best for yourself? "—Epictetus